 When you are ready to begin, secure the leaves to your paper with double-sided tape.

-I got out markers and google eyes to help them add details to their leaf creatures.
+Use markers and wiggly eyes to help add details as you create your very own leaf craft pictures.

-I loved watching her carefully choose the leaves and arrange them on her paper.
+The kids carefully chose the leaves and arranged them on paper.
 That little brown leaf really does make the perfect owl!

 She mulled over the leaves, looking for two that looked alike to become fairy wings.
 And a spiky, little leaf made a cute hedgehog.

 - You can press the finished artwork between 2 heavy books overnight to keep leaves from curling up.